This page contains some of the teaching resources I developed.

 - Prelims Statistics lectures on Unsupervised Learning (2016-2017)

-- this course was created by me and doubled the amount of Statistics taught to 1st year Maths/Stats students at Oxford.
+- I developed this course to double the amount of Statistics taught to 1st year Maths/Stats students at Oxford.

 - Part B Foundations of Statistical Inference (BS2a) (2012-2013)